Mister Car Wash Inc (MCW) vs. Its Peers: A Comparison - News Heater

 MCW) stock’s latest price update

-Mister Car Wash Inc (NYSE: MCW) has experienced a decline in its stock price by -1.75 compared to its previous closing price of 7.41.
-However, the company has seen a fall of -2.28% in its stock price over the last five trading days.
+The stock price of Mister Car Wash Inc (NYSE: MCW) has jumped by 2.09 compared to previous close of 7.67.
+Despite this, the company has seen a gain of 5.67% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-04 that Mister Car Wash, Inc. (NYSE:MCW ) Q3 2023 Earnings Conference Call November 2, 2023 4:30 PM ET Company Participants John Lai – Chairperson, Chief Executive Officer Jed Gold – Chief Financial Officer Conference Call Participants Michael Kessler – Morgan Stanley Justin Kleber – Baird John Heinbockel – Guggenheim Michael Lasser – UBS Randy Konik – Jefferies Chris O’Cull – Stifel Tristan Thomas-Martin – BMO Capital Markets Operator Good afternoon, and welcome to Mister Car Wash’s Conference Call to Discuss Financial Results for the Third Quarter Ending September 30, 2023.
 At this time all participants are in a listen-only mode.

 MCW’s Market Performance

-Mister Car Wash Inc (MCW) has experienced a -2.28% fall in stock performance for the past week, with a 40.00% rise in the past month, and a 0.55% rise in the past quarter.
-The volatility ratio for the week is 2.95%, and the volatility levels for the past 30 days are at 4.63% for MCW.
-The simple moving average for the last 20 days is 7.33% for MCW’s stock, with a simple moving average of -7.19% for the last 200 days.
+Mister Car Wash Inc (MCW) has seen a 5.67% rise in stock performance for the week, with a 30.28% gain in the past month and a 19.54% surge in the past quarter.
+The volatility ratio for the week is 4.29%, and the volatility levels for the past 30 days are at 3.86% for MCW..
+The simple moving average for the past 20 days is 9.05% for MCW’s stock, with a 0.39% simple moving average for the past 200 days.

 Analysts’ Opinion of MCW